tadasbar/HTCondor_docker_submission/README.md

           "]
 ```

-After creating this pod we can see job that was submitted with `condor_q`.
-To inspect the HTCondor output logs we can exec into the pod and look for them in the `/scratch` directory.
+After creating this pod we can see the job that was submitted with `condor_q`.
+To inspect the HTCondor output logs we can
+`kubectl exec` into the pod and look for them in the `/scratch` directory.